chrisnoonan98675/site/xl-deploy/how-to/configure-satellite-in-xl-deploy.markdown

 - satellite
 ---

-## Configure the host name of a satellite

-To enable XL Deploy to start a satellite server and connect to it, you must add its host name to the `conf/satellite.conf` as follows:

-    akka {
-      remote {
-        netty.tcp {
-          hostname = <external ip / hostname>
-        }
-      }
-    }

-If you do not add the host name to the configuration file, XL Deploy will try to get the first host name, which typically resolves to `127.0.0.1`.

-## Configure the port of a satellite

-To configure the port of a satellite server, adjust the following settings in `conf/satellite.conf`:

-    akka {
-      remote {
-        netty.tcp {
-          port = <command port>
-        }
-      }
-    }

-## Configure the ping timeout on a satellite
+## Configure the ping timeout

-To configure the ping timeout of a satellite server, adjust the following settings in `conf/satellite.conf`:
+To configure the ping timeout while reaching a satellite, adjust the setting `satellite.timeout.ping` in `conf/satellite.conf`:

     satellite {
       timeout {